frdmn/hostkeeper/README.md

 3. Boot up the Vagrant box using:
   `cd hostkeeper`
   `vagrant up`
-4. Grab a coffee and wait about 6-7 minutes until __hostkeeper__ is done set up.
+4. Grab a coffee and wait about 6-7 minutes until __hostkeeper__ has finished setting everything up.
 Keep an eye on the Vagrant provisioning script, it'll let you know as soon as it's done.
-5. Once it's done, add your desired host/IP mappings in the __hostkeeper__ web interface:
+5. Once completed, add your desired host/IP mappings in the __hostkeeper__ web interface:
   `http://192.168.1.79` (The guest system tries to setup an bridged network interface of your primary interface)
 6. Setup `192.168.1.79` as DNS server on any device where you want to use the adjusted/dummy/fake hostnames.